Harmony-Within-Us/hrt.info/README.md

 - **Informed Decision-Making:** Making informed decisions about Hormone Replacement Therapy is crucial.
 HRT.info is here to support individuals in their journey by providing accurate and up-to-date information.

-## Contributing

-Contributions to HRT.info are welcome!
-If you have information, resources, or updates that can benefit the community, please read our [Contribution Guidelines](CONTRIBUTING.md) before submitting a pull request.

-If you are not familiar with editing or coding, you can also open an issue on the [GitHub Issues](https://github.com/harmony-within-us/hrt.info/issues) page to report any suggestions or concerns.

 ## Disclaimer

 The information provided on HRT.info is for informational purposes only.
 While we aim to provide accurate and helpful information, we are not a substitute for professional medical advice.